 The water used for stabilisation should be potable.
 The characteristics of the water that is sought are that it is soft, reasonably clean, and free from oil, acid, alkali, organic or other impurities.
 Sea water has been used for insitu stabilisation on several occasions around Australia and found to provide satisfactory performance.
 The use of a specific seal when using sea water should be investigated.
-In addition, the amount of water and binder should be established by laboratory testing.

-3.3 Granular Fill
+3.3 Lime